CAAPIM/Microgateway/README.md

   microgateway_ssg_1   Up About a minute (healthy) microgateway_consul_1    Up About a minute
   ```
+ Wait for "healthy" status (~2 minutes); you can repeat the command to refresh status.

-- Once the Microgateway is up and running, you can list the APIs that have been published to it:
+- Once CA Microgateway is up and running, you can list the APIs that have been published to it:

   ```
   curl --insecure --user "admin:password" https://localhost/quickstart/1.0/services